Matlatzinca language: Verbs

 The verb system is generally aligned with a nominative-accusative system.
 Verb stems often take the forms of either CVC, CVV, CVVC, or CVʰVC.
 Verbs include affixes for time-aspect-mode, voice, and the number of subject and object arguments.
 The affix for time-aspect-mode will precede the stem of the word.
-This can be seen in the word kironnəʰə neʃuwi, meaning “the women dance,” where ron indicates the third person accusative.
+This can be seen in the word ki-ro-nnəʰə ne-ʃuwi, meaning "the women dance", where ron- indicates the third person accusative.

-When speaking about an object, the suffix -ki is used to mark the first person singular, such as in ki rontosetiki, and -ø is used to mark third person singular, such as in ki tuʔuri.
+When speaking about an object, the suffix ki- is used to mark the first person singular, such as in ki ron-to-seti-ki, and ø is used to mark third person singular, such as in ki tu-ʔuri-ø.

 As seen in both the previous examples, the morpheme ki is used in most verb constructions, but its meaning and function is not very clear.
 It appears with morphemes concerning time-aspect-mode, generally preceding the verb, but it does not come before determinant phrases, adjectives, adverbs, or prepositions.

 Allomorphy

-Motijo proposes that the morpheme ʔin is a determiner that indicates a noun.
-It doesn′t form part of the noun, and adjectives can come between that and the noun. wee is mutually exclusive of ʔin, though it is very similar and still a determiner.
-It is mostly used in noun phrases where human nouns are used, implicating a social dunction, while ʔin is used in all the other cases. ʔin also appears regardless of the number of the noun, but wee does not appear in nouns that are dual or plural.
+Motijo proposes that the morpheme ʔin is a determiner that indicates a noun, as seen in the word ʔimbaani, meaning "house".
+It does not form part of the noun, and adjectives can come between that and the noun. wee is another determiner that is mutually exclusive of ʔin, though it is very similar. wee is mostly used in noun phrases where human nouns are used, implicating a social function, such as in weɾiwi (wee ø-ɾiw), meaning "son". ʔin is used in all the other cases. ʔin also appears regardless of the number of the noun, but wee does not appear in nouns that are dual or plural.
 Furthermore, ʔin can take on different allomorphs such as [ʔiN], [ʔi], or [N].
-The final consonant /n/ may be realized as [m], [n], [ɲ], or [ŋ].
+The final consonant /n/ may be realized as [n], [ɲ], [ŋ], or [m] as seen in ʔimbot′o xiita or ʔiɲchä.
 The final consonant may also fall off, and the determiner becomes ʔi.